 Initial B2 implementation in Europe (SESAR Very Large-Scale Demonstration) will also be based on OSI over VDLM2 subnetwork (and possibly over Inmarsat SBB).

 In a mixed OSI-IPS environment, ground gateways may be necessary to provide accommodation of OSI-equipped aircraft communicating with IPS-based ground systems and/or IPS-equipped aircraft communicating with OSI-based ground systems.
-Reference Section 3.3, which presents ground segment and transition accommodation considerations.
+Reference ARINC 858 Part 2, which presents ground segment and transition accommodation considerations.

 IPS

 The IPS protocol stack will eventually replace both the ACARS and OSI networks, and provide a convergence point for current and future applications.
 Various aviation standards organizations are planning to specify, or are in the process of specifying, the IPS protocol stack.
 The current version of ICAO Document 9896 specifies some initial considerations for the IPS protocol architecture, which include the connection-oriented Transmission Control Protocol (TCP) and extensions per RFC 793 and RFC 1323 (respectively); connectionless User Datagram Protocol (UDP) per RFC 768; and general Internet Protocol inter-networking based on IPv6 per RFC 2460.
 The ICAO technical manual further specifies Internet RFCs for mobility, addressing, inter-domain routing, quality-of-service, security, and so forth.
-However, these specifications are subject to change based on ongoing analyses of mobility and security alternatives, as well as recommendations for additional standardization identified in this roadmap document.
+However, these specifications are subject to change based on ongoing analyses of mobility and security alternatives.

 Candidate Communication Links